afrl-rq/OpenUxAS/lustre/README.md

 The node takes no input and returns no output (there is a return value, `r`, that is required by Lustre syntax; it is unused).

 The `uxas` node relies on a bus abstraction for loop closure of messages.
-The bus takes the previous output message as its input and returns an input message, which may be empty.
+The bus takes the previous message output from the services as its input and returns an input message, which may be empty.

-The bus also returns the ID of the last non-empty message; we use this ID for enforcing monotonicity and uniqueness of message IDs.
+The `uxas` node memorizes the ID of the last non-empty message; we use this ID for enforcing monotonicity and uniqueness of message IDs.

-The `uxas` node then invokes both services.
+The `uxas` node then invokes all services.
-The model is currently configured so that only one of the two services may respond with a non-empty message; this is an opportunity for improvement: the bus could take in a vector of messages and select from the vector in a random order to sequence message outputs.
-This enhancement would certainly increase the complexity of the model; it may allow the model to exhibit more and more interesting behaviors.

-Once the services have executed, the non-empty message returned by the services, if any, becomes the output message to the bus for the next time step.

 The remainder of the `uxas` node expresses properties of interest.
 These are grouped by purpose: